Sanmen Bay Affair: The request to the Zongli Yamen

 Italy presented its demands to the Zongli Yamen through its diplomats on 28 February 1899, and later sent a written version of the demands to its office on 2 March 1899 as requested by the Zongli Yamen itself.

-Due to Visconti's opposition to a military approach towards the Qing Dynasty, the military personeel sent alongside the Italian diplomatic mission was limited and was instructed mostly to protect the Italian citizens directed towards Zongli Yamen.
+Due to Visconti's opposition to a military approach towards the Qing Dynasty, the military personnel sent alongside the Italian diplomatic mission was limited and was instructed mostly to protect the Italian citizens directed towards Zongli Yamen.
 This meant by the time the demand was sent to the Qing's offices, only a few ships, sailors and soldiers were sent.

 The letter sent on 2 March was later sent back to the Italian delegation with cold and direct rejection.
 Alongside the rejected proposal letter there was also a brief communication stating that "after much consideration", the Qing Empire was confident in saying that if they were to respond truthfully about what they thought about the proposal, the relations between the two nations would be damaged.
 The most humiliating thing for Italy was that upon receiving the rejected letter, it was still within its envelope, suggesting the Chinese officials had not even bothered to read it.

 De Martino was furious and referred to his British counterpart, Mac Donald, about the incident.
 He then reported back to Italian officials, including Incoronato who scolded De Martino for telling everything to the British officials, seeing it as an utter national embarrassment.

 Meanwhile, in China, a campaign of mocking had officially begun with China starting rumors that the Italian diplomat was left alone in the negotiation room in the middle of his initial in-person visit and ridiculing Italy as a "backward nation".

 De Martino, frustrated about the humiliation on himself and Italy, stated that this kind of disrespect could prove to become a casus belli to militarily intervene in Qing China, opposing Venosta's diplomatic approach.
-The Italian government agreed and asked him if there were enough troops and equipment as to start a proper war with the Qing Dynasty.
+The Italian government agreed and asked him if there were enough troops and equipment to start a proper war with the Qing Dynasty.
 After consulting with the Italian commandry stationed in Beijing, De Martino confirmed it was possible to pursue a military intervention against the Qing Dynasty.